Social Justice Institute

 Diana L. Morris, PhD, RN, FAAN, FGSA

-Florence Cellar Associate Professor of Gerontological Nursing, Frances Payne Bolton School of Nursing; Executive Director, University Center on Aging & Health
+Florence Cellar Associate Professor of Gerontological Nursing, Frances Payne Bolton School of Nursing; Executive Director, University Center on Aging and Health

-The Social Justice minor is a total of 19 credits, including the required core course (SJUS 100 Introduction to Social Justice, a real-world seminar experience (SJUS 200 Social Justice Engagement Seminar: Experiential, Community Based Learning), and a senior research project (SJUS 398 Social Justice Capstone Project).
-In addition to the three required courses, students must take at least one course from each Focus Area below.
+The Social Justice minor is open to all undergraduate students.
+The minor requires a total of 15 credit hours, including the required core course (SJUS 100 Introduction to Social Justice, 3 credits).
+In addition to the required course, students must take one course from each Focus Area below, plus one additional elective from any Focus Area.

 Focus Area 1: Ethics, Politics and Economics